 3.1.6.
-The height of the extension aligns with the existing building along the entire Swallowfield Way frontage to ensure it is sympathetic to the existing building context.
+The proposal includes a double-height extension which is less than the existing two-storey building, ensuring the extension is not overbearing and is sympathetic to the existing building context.

 3.1.7.
 Figure 3-2 below shows the proposed design in further detail.